 Surviving Wild Animal Encounters: How to Handle Bears, Wolves, Mountain Lions & More

 Bear spray is basically a highly concentrated, high-velocity form of pepper spray that can be fired further than pepper spray meant for humans.
 When a bear charges you, it may be the last thing keeping you from being tackled—or worse.
 It’s affordable and easy to clip onto your gear.

-Here’s the Frontiersman Bear Spray with Chest or Belt Holster priced at $34.99.
+Here’s the Frontiersman Bear Spray with Chest or Belt Holster.